 Edradour doesn't have a visitor centre in the traditional sense, but a number of the old distillery buildings have been converted for visitor use.
 Reception and the shop are in an old warehouse, the tours commence in the Tasting Bar, and then you are taken to the former maltings for a couple of drams before starting out around the Distillery.
 Cost is £10.00, but I think you still get to keep a Glencairn tasting glass.
 The charge is fairly recent to keep down the number of tourists - particularly coach parties, they say!
-Drams of any other Edradour/Signatory whiskies are available in the Tasting Bar after your tour.
+Drams of any other Edradour/Signatory whiskies are available in the Tasting Bar after your tour, at very reasonable prices.
 In the shop prices are not inflated - similar prices as at Robertsons of Pitlochry.

 Note for cyclists and walkers - the distillery won't keep hold of your bags while you take the tour, so don't take too much with you!

 All the whisky making is under one (tiny) roof, with worm tubs outside acting as condensers.
 Unusually, Edradour bottle their malt on site, though unfortunately the bottling hall (in the car park across the road) is not part of the tour.
 The bottling hall was enlarged in 2015.
 Edradour is photographer friendly, though no flash photography permitted in the warehouse or production area.

 Distillery originates from 1825, but the current site wasn't built until 1837, at the same time a license was acquired.
 Originally named Glenforres, the distillery even took the suffix Glenlivet for a time despite being far from Speyside.

 Edradour still claims to be the smallest distillery in Scotland despite the opening of Abhainn Dearg with an apparent capacity of 20,000 litres.
 There's also Daftmill again reported to have a 20,000 litre capacity, though no Whisky has yet been released.
 There was Loch Ewe with a capacity of less than 600 litres per year, and now there are many new smaller distilleries operating or being built.